 We all know “Winnie the Pooh’s” friend Eeyore.
 Eeyore is always depressed.
-Eeyore consistently sees every glass as half full.
+He consistently sees every glass as half full.

 Eeyore continually predicts negative outcomes will result from positive actions.
-He is the pin in the balloon.
-He is a cloud over the sun.
+He is the pin in the balloon; a cloud over the sun.
 He is the ultimate drag on everyone else’s good time.
 We all know someone who, to one extent or another, resembles Eeyore.

 Everyone can go negative once in a while.
 It happens.
 This isn’t a problem unless it becomes a habit.
 When you allow negativity to color everything that you do, you’re not only ruining your experience, you’re ruining the experience of everyone you come in contact with.

 People who are like Eeyore probably don’t even realize that what they do is, essentially, destructive.
 Their behavior is so ingrained that they are unaware that they leave a trail of little miseries in their wake everywhere they go.